 The Top Staffing and Recruiting Trends for 2019

-What will 2019 hold for the global staffing industry?
+What will 2019 hold for the recruitment industry?
 More than 2,000 industry professionals worldwide weighed in with their thoughts on the top priorities, challenges, and issues that will be top of mind in the coming year.

 And this year, we’re delivering the results in a fresh, new way.
 We’re thrilled to introduce our new Global Recruitment Insights and Data (GRID) site.
 Unlike traditional industry reports, you can easily navigate this robust site to find the information that’s most important to your business.

-- Interested in the top priorities for staffing firms?
+- Interested in the top priorities for recruitment agencies?
 Check out this deep dive article on the site.

 - Wondering how to reskill workers amidst talent shortages?
 Read this spotlight.

-- Want to explore an overview of top staffing industry trends?
-Visit the key findings or explore the big picture for staffing agencies with an infographic.
+- Want to explore an overview of top industry trends?
+Visit the key findings or explore the big picture for recruitment agencies with an infographic.

 Read on below for a sample of some of this year’s top findings.

-Recruiting pros are especially bullish on their revenue outlook for the year ahead, with 79 percent expecting revenue to increase in 2019.
+Recruiting pros are especially bullish on their revenue outlook for the year ahead, with the majority expecting revenue to increase in 2019.
 Some other sources of optimism?
-Sixty-three percent expect temp placements to increase, and 57 percent plan to spend more on tech (just three percent expect a decrease).
+Sixty-one per cent expect temp placements to increase, and 58 per cent plan to spend more on tech.

 Top Priorities: Candidates and Tech Take Precedent

 Aside from the ever-present goal of driving revenue growth and increasing profitability, respondents are all-in on candidates in 2019.
-Sixty-one percent of respondents cite candidate sourcing as a top priority, making it the top focus area for staffing pros.
-Engaging candidates came in second (36 percent).
+Fifty-five per cent of respondents cited candidate sourcing and acquisition as a top priority, making it the top focus area for recruitment pros.
+Engaging candidates came in second at 40 per cent.

 Other priorities on which they’ll focus?
 A variety of paths emerge.
-Thirty-one percent will prioritize digital transformation to improve their operations, 30 percent say developing their employment brand and enhancing their marketing strategies is a top priority, and 24 percent are prioritizing how they manage relationships with clients.
+Thirty-six per cent will prioritise digital transformation to improve their operations, 36 per cent say developing their employment brand and enhancing their marketing strategies is a top priority.

 Top Challenges for Recruitment Agencies: Uncertainty Abounds

-While the 2019 outlook for staffing firms is marked by optimism, the outlook’s not all positive.
-From hiring and operational challenges to the issues macroeconomic and political shifts present, there are numerous challenges firms will have to navigate in 2019.
+While the 2019 outlook for recruitment agencies is marked by optimism, the outlook’s not all positive.
+From hiring and operational challenges, to the issues macroeconomic and political shifts present, there are numerous challenges that will need to be navigated in 2019.

-Beyond the perennial talent shortage—73 percent say it’s a top challenge—staffing leaders struggle with unsustainable churn rates and how to persuade employers to increase candidate pay rates.
+Beyond the perennial talent shortage—78per cent say it’s a top challenge—recruitment leaders struggle with accelerating pay increases and higher churn rates due to unemployment.

-Embracing digital transformation is the top operational challenge for global staffing professionals (49 percent), but 80 percent of respondents are likely to see the digital transformation of the industry as an opportunity.
-Pricing pressure, which came in just behind at 44 percent, ranks as the top operational challenge for North American firms.
+Embracing digital transformation is the top operational challenge for global recruitment professionals (80 per cent), but respondents are likely to see the digital transformation of the industry as an opportunity.
+Pricing pressure and margin compression came in just behind at 54 per cent.

-While the need for candidates amidst the talent shortage isn’t new to 2019, the ways in which staffing professionals think about talent marks a significant change from years past.
+While the need for candidates amidst the talent shortage isn’t new to 2019, the ways in which recruitment professionals think about talent marks a significant change from years past.

 One emerging trend: reskilling, the process of helping workers transform outdated skills into skills in-demand in the modern world.
-Seventy-four percent cite it as an effective way to address talent shortages.
+Seventy-seven per cent cite it as an effective way to address talent shortages.